pe2mbs/pyforwarder/README.md

-# pyforwarder a raw socket proxy with optional SSL/TLS termination and trace capability
+# forwarder a raw socket proxy with optional SSL/TLS termination and trace capability

 With this tool you can intercept communication between a server an a client, assuming that you can alter the communication parameters of the client.